Trace events for functions and procedures

 In a procedure or UDF, you can associate attributes (key-value pairs) that should be captured as part of the trace events.
 For example, if you want to capture the names and values of parameters in a trace event, you can add a trace event named parameters and set the names and values of the parameters as attributes of the event.

 When a procedure or function executes successfully, Snowflake emits the trace events that were added.
 Snowflake makes these trace events available in the active event table associated with the account.
-For an explanation of event tables, refer to Setting up an Event Table.
+For an explanation of event tables, see Event table overview.

 Python code in the following example sets a example.proc.do_tracing attribute on the span with a value of begin.
 It also emits within the span an event_with_attributes event with example.key1 and example.key2 attributes.